clublettreurs/cure-script/config/docs/en/47-how-to-understand-japanese-your-secret-weapon-for-breaking-down-sentences.md

 This is how every Japanese sentence is structured.
 We have the A-car, we have the B-engine.
 If there's anything modifying the A-car it comes directly before it.

 If there's anything modifying the B-engine, it comes directly before that.
-Every noun marked with a main logical particle, the detectives of our logical particle video *(Lesson 8b)*:
+Every noun marked with a main logical particle, the detectives of our logical particle video<sup>[[8b]](./8b-particles-explained.md)</sup>:

 ![](../media/image804.webp)